-STEP THREE: Apply a thin coat of Base Adhesive.
-Cure.
+STEP FOUR: Apply a thin coat of Gelish Base Foundation.
+Cure TWICE.

 This is a very important step.
 The polish needs the base adhesive to really stick to your nails so they last.
 The gel polish will just peel up without it.
-If you have an LED light, you only need to cure for 30 seconds.
+If you have an LED light, you only need to cure for 30 seconds, two times.
 If you have a UV light, you need to cure for 120 seconds, two times. *for longer lasting nails, you need to cure this step TWICE.* Don’t touch the nails after they come out of the light, because they will be slightly tacky.
 That is OK – you’ll address that at the end.
 Leave it for now.

-STEP FOUR: Apply two thin coats of your polish color.
+STEP FIVE: Apply two or three thin coats of your polish color.
 Cure.

 Try to make your coats as thin as possible so that your polish doesn’t get too thick during application.
 Do two thin coats of your polish color and cure (using the same timing method for UV vs LED as above, but only cure one time in between color applications).
 If you are doing nail art on one or more nails, you can choose to do that now or during step five.
 I did the white flowers at the same time I did this step and cured at the same time.

 READ NEXT: DIY Acrylic Nails – SUPER Easy Tutorial!

-Repeat the step above with your polish color.
-If you are doing another layer of nail art, do it here!
-I did my second polish coats and the gold center of the flowers during this step and cured them together in the light.
+Repeat the step above with your polish color for nail art! do it!
+I did the white dots and the gold center of the flowers during this step and cured them together in the light.
 You could do them all separately, but it saves time if you can do some of them together!
 I also want to note: I swipe my nail art nails with acetone before I put the nail art down on my nail so the surface isn’t tacky before hand.
 I found that if I didn’t remove the tackiness, the nail polish spread into one another instead of keeping a distinct design.

 STEP SIX: Apply a thin coat of Top Coat.
-Cure.
+Cure TWICE.

 This is, of course, the most important part!
 This sets the entire nail and gives that hard, shiny finish that we’ve come to know and love with gel nails.
 Don’t get too thick on this because it will significantly thicken the nail layers and it will look chunky (I hate that work).
 Some people will do two coats of the clear, but I just did one and it worked out fine for me.
 Cure for 120 seconds, twice, just like the base coat.

 STEP SEVEN: Swipe a cotton ball covered in rubbing alcohol over all nails to get rid of the sticky residue.